AlgoMaster Logo

 This problem asks us to find the longest string that can be repeated some number of times to form both str1 and str2.
 Think of it like finding the GCD of two numbers, but for strings instead.

 If a string x divides both str1 and str2, then the length of x must divide both len(str1) and len(str2).
-This means the length of the answer is at most gcd(len(str1), len(str2)).
-That is the key mathematical insight connecting string divisibility to integer GCD.
+This means the length of the answer is at most gcd(len(str1), len(str2)), which connects string divisibility to integer GCD.

-But there is an important catch.
-Just because the lengths line up does not mean a valid GCD string exists.
-For example, "LEET" and "CODE" have gcd(4, 4) = 4, but the strings have completely different characters.
-We need a way to verify that a common divisor string actually exists before computing it.
+Matching lengths alone do not guarantee a valid GCD string.
+For example, "LEET" and "CODE" have gcd(4, 4) = 4, but the two strings share no characters.
+We need to verify that a common divisor string exists before computing it.

 Key Constraints:

-• str1 and str2 consist of uppercase English letters. → No special characters to worry about.
-Simple character comparison is sufficient.
+• str1 and str2 consist of uppercase English letters. → Direct character comparison is sufficient.

 Approach 1: Brute Force (Check All Prefixes)